terryspitz/dactyl-font/README.md

 https://www.axis-praxis.org

-## Font import formats
+## Font creation/import formats

 [FontForge](https://fontforge.org/en-US) is an open-source font editor which supports Spiro.

-Since font interop formats don't seem to support spiros I write files in FontForge native format, then import and generate TTF fonts.
+Since none of the font interop formats I found support spiros the Dactyl generator writes files in FontForge native format (a .fsdir directory of .glyph files), which I can load into FontForge and generate TTF fonts.
-FontForge is useful to interact with the letter glyphs: it has great validation, viewing and editing features.
+FontForge is also useful to view and interact with the letter glyphs in detail: it has great validation, viewing and editing features.

 http://designwithfontforge.com/en-US/Importing_Glyphs_from_Other_Programs.html